Keyboard shortcuts

 Defining a protocol

-First, you will need to define a protocol for your game. (see here in the example) This is where you define the "contract" of what is going to be sent across the network between your client and server.
+This is where you define the "contract" of what is going to be sent across the network between your client and server.

-A protocol is composed of
+A protocol is composed of:

-• Input: Defines the client's input type, i.e. the different actions that a user can perform (e.g. move, jump, shoot, etc.).
+• Input: Defines the client's input type, i.e. the different actions that a user can perform (e.g. move, jump, shoot, etc)

-• Message: Defines the message protocol, i.e. the messages that can be exchanged between the client and server.
+• Message: Defines the message protocol, i.e. the messages that can be exchanged between the client and server

-• Components: Defines the component protocol, i.e. the list of components that can be replicated between the client and server.
+• Components: Defines the component protocol, i.e. the list of components that can be replicated between the client and server

-• Channels: Defines channels that are used to send messages between the client and server.
+• Channels: Defines channels that are used to send messages between the client and server

 A Message is any struct that is Serialize + Deserialize + Clone.